MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 - Nonsource files like utility and data files can be included in the flow folder along with the source files.

-To view and edit the raw code of the files in the file editor, turn on **Raw file mode**.
-You can edit the *flow.dag.yaml* flow definition file and the source files.
+To view and edit the raw code of the *flow.dag.yaml* and source files in the file editor, turn on **Raw file mode**.

 :::image type="content" source="./media/how-to-integrate-with-llm-app-devops/flow-day-yaml-raw-file.png" alt-text="Screenshot of Raw file mode on a standard flow." lightbox = "./media/how-to-integrate-with-llm-app-devops/flow-day-yaml-raw-file.png":::

-Alternatively, you can access all your flow folders and files directly from the Azure Machine Learning studio **Notebooks** page.
+Alternatively, you can access and edit all your flow folders and files from the Azure Machine Learning studio **Notebooks** page.

 :::image type="content" source="./media/how-to-integrate-with-llm-app-devops/notebook-user-path.png" alt-text="Screenshot of Notebooks in Azure Machine Learning with the prompt flow folder showing the files." lightbox = "./media/how-to-integrate-with-llm-app-devops/notebook-user-path.png":::

 ### Download and check in prompt flow code

-To check your flow into your code repository, you can export the flow folder from Azure Machine Learning studio to your local machine.
+To check your flow into your code repository, export the flow folder from Azure Machine Learning studio to your local machine.
 Select the download icon in the **Files** section of the flow authoring page to download a ZIP package containing all the flow files.
 You can then check that file into your code repository or unzip it to work with the files locally.

 :::image type="content" source="./media/how-to-integrate-with-llm-app-devops/flow-export.png" alt-text="Screenshot showing the download icon in the Files explorer.":::